 Generally speaking, unless a borrower decides to refinance their federal student loan with a private lender, they don’t have any control over who their student loan servicer will be.
 That decision is made by the federal government.

 Reading reviews from other customers is one way to gain some valuable insight into how OSLA operates.
-That being said, as with any financial organization, OSLA has received many reviews from borrowers, both positive and negative, so it is important to take any review with a grain of salt.
+As with any financial organization, OSLA has received many reviews from borrowers, both positive and negative, so it’s important to take any review with a grain of salt.

 Looking at both the Better Business Bureau and Yelp will reveal predominantly negative reviews, with complaints largely focused on the company’s customer service, loan collection practices, and lack of communication.